Best Practices for First Class Mail

 Complete a "Request for Mailing Services" form and attach barcode for all outgoing mail.

 - Need forms and barcodes?
-Download and submit the electronic request form (pdf).
+Download and submit the electronic request form.

-- Read more about preferred mailing procedures on our chargeback web page.
+- Read more about preferred mailing procedures in our chargeback procedures.

 Call Evanston Mail Services at 847-491-7227 or Chicago Mail Services at 312-503-8131 before designing mail pieces to ensure proper United States Postal Service guidelines are followed.